brett03112/flexbox-wireframe-practice/README.md

 - `css/style.css`: Contains the custom styling with Flexbox implementation
 - `css/reset.css`: Provides a consistent baseline across browsers
 - `mobile-wireframe.png`: The reference design that was implemented
+- `desktop-wireframe.png`: The reference design for a desktop layout using media queries

 ## Implementation Details